 The City entered into a three-year contractual agreement beginning November 1, 2010 with SMG, LLP (SMG) for the operation of the City's Convention Center Facility (Center) for a management fee of \$100,000 per year; which was amended to extend the agreement until October 31, 2018.
 On October 16, 2018, City Council voted to approve continuing the agreement for another five years, through October 31, 2023.
+This agreement included terms with the option that allowed the City to extend the agreement for an additional five years through November 1, 2028, which the City has opted to extend.
 Under the agreement, the operations of the Center are maintained in a separate non-incorporated organization.
 Pursuit to the agreement, the revenue of the Center is to be placed in a separate account for the operation of the Center and all receipts are to be treated by SMG as if they are held in trust for the City.
 Additionally, the contract specifies that the cash and related assets held by SMG on behalf of the City are to be used for the operation, promotion, and maintenance of the Center.
 The City records the net equity of the venture as a receivable on the City's books.
 The Center's primary operations are the rental of facility space for events and meetings and providing catering and other ancillary services as part of the scheduled events.
-The Center's principal source of revenues is rental charges and food and beverage sales.
-For the year ended June 30, 2022, the City paid \$123,372 for this service.
-The City's obligation for the year ending June 30, 2023 is \$129,552 as the fee is adjusted based on the CPI-U-South Region index.
+The Center's principal source of revenue is rental charges and food and beverage sales.
+For the year ended June 30, 2023, the City paid \$135,467 for this service.
+The City's obligation for the year ending June 30, 2024, is \$145,896 as the fee is adjusted based on the CPI-U-South Region index.